-This article is just for the retro video games lovers.
+This article is for the retro video games lovers out there.
 And specifically those who know their soccer games.
 For there is a debate that has gone on for decades now about which is the best football simulation.
-Followers of the beautiful game were either in the FIFA camp, or like me, you were dedicated to ISS Pro.
+Followers of the beautiful game were either in the FIFA camp, or like me, you were dedicated to Konami’s ISS Pro.
 This all started back on the original PlayStation.

 So what was it that made ISS Pro a cut above the rest?
 For one, it was the eye candy graphics.
 Notably the checkered home kit of Croatia – a sight to behold.
 Never before had it been rendered in such in detail.
 And the different hairstyles of football more famous players were a real highlight, such as Valderrama’s afro.
 Ravanelli’s grey shorn locks was another, two players worthy of such attention to detail.